flor4ly/WP_Project2/README.md

-# Full Stack Application - README
+# Softylink - README

-This is a full-stack application built with **Spring Boot** for the backend and **React.js** for the frontend.
+This is a full-stack website built with **Spring Boot** for the backend and **React.js** for the frontend.
 The project is designed to provide a platform with project listings, services, job opportunities, and more.
 The application follows a modern software development approach with clean separation of frontend and backend logic.

 ---